 The emotional roller coaster of moving abroad is multifaceted; it is filled with those breathtaking ups, but is also plagued by those heart-wrenching downs.
 Without our typical support systems, known environments, and comfort zones, those downs can quickly spiral into some depressing times.
-And unfortunately, it happens more than we would like to discuss.
+And unfortunately, it happens more than we would like to discuss in my post of expat vs depression.

 Reality vs Instagram